These are some Wildlife Parks and Zoos where you can feed and sometimes pet capybaras.

 Shepreth Wildlife Park, near Cambridge.

-They have four capybaras: Jinx, Daze, Hex and Hoodoo.
+In 2019 they had four capybaras: Jinx, Daze, Hex and Hoodoo.

-In the words of their capybara keeper: “Hex and Hoodoo are sisters, aged 2.
+In the words of their capybara keeper in 2019: “Hex and Hoodoo are sisters, aged 2.
 They are new to the park, fairly shy, and choose not to be involved in the public encounters, but watch from a distance.
 Daze is a male, aged 5.
 He is also relatively new, and initially also watched encounters from a distance, but recently has come closer, and is now able to be fed from a bowl held by visitors, but we do not touch him yet.

 Jinx is the star!
 She is 5 years old, and is very friendly.
 She certainly seems to enjoy being scratched around the ears, chest and jawline, and will position herself to get the scratches right where she wants them.